northeastern-rc/rc-public-documentation/docs/source/software/conda.rst

 1. If you are on a login node, move to a compute node by typing ``srun --partition=short --nodes=1 --cpus-per-task=1 --pty /bin/bash``.
 2. Type ``wget --quiet https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`` to get the latest version of Miniconda.
 3. Type ``sha256sum Miniconda3-latest-Linux-x86_64.sh`` to check the hash key of the package.
-4. Type ``bash Miniconda3-latest-Linux-x86_64.sh`` to start the installation.
+4. Type ``bash Miniconda3-latest-Linux-x86_64.sh -b -p <dir>`` to start the installation, where ``<dir>`` should be replaced with the full path to your desired installation directory.
+For example, set it to ``/work/<mygroup>/<mydirectory>/miniconda3`` (recommended).
-5. Press ``Enter`` to review the license agreement.
-6. Type ``yes`` to agree to the license agreement.
-7. Press ``Enter`` to accept the default installation location (your /home directory, e.g. /home/<yourusername>/miniconda3), or enter a different location such as ``/work/<mygroup>/<mydirectory>`` (recommended).
-8. Type ``No`` if asked to initialize Miniconda using conda init to avoid modifications to your .bashrc file (see :ref:`bashrc`).
-9. Type ``source miniconda3/bin/activate`` (or ``source /work/<mygroup>/<mydirectory>/miniconda3/bin/activate``) to activate the miniconda environment.
+5. Type ``source <dir>/bin/activate`` to activate the miniconda environment.
+6. Another recommended step is to update your Conda version (possible only when using conda you own): ``conda update conda -y``

-After installing and activating Miniconda, you can create a Conda environment.
+After installing, activating and updating Miniconda, you can create a new virtual Conda environment.
 In the example below, the Conda envinronment is named "my-python38environment" and installs Python version 3.8.

-1. After completing steps 1 through 9 in the previous procedure, type ``conda create --name my-python38environment python=3.8``.
+1. After completing steps 1 through 6 in the previous procedure, type ``conda create --name my-python38environment python=3.8``.
 2. Type ``y`` if asked to proceed with the installation.
 3. Type ``conda activate my-python38environment`` to activate the environment.